the-events-calendar/events-elasticsearch/readme.txt

 == Documentation ==

-Community Tickets extends the functionality of Modern Tribe's The Events Calendar (http://m.tri.be/3j), Community Events, Event Tickets, and Tickets Plus to allow for frontend event submission with tickets on your WordPress site.
+Elasticsearch Integration extends the functionality of Modern Tribe's The Events Calendar (http://m.tri.be/3j), Community Events, Event Tickets, and Tickets Plus to allow for frontend event submission with tickets on your WordPress site.

 All of our online documentation can be found on <a href="http://m.tri.be/eu">our documentation site</a>.

 Some docs you may find particularly useful are:

-* <a href="http://m.tri.be/18l-">New User Primer: Community Tickets</a>
+* <a href="http://m.tri.be/18l-">New User Primer: Elasticsearch Integration</a>
-* <a href="http://m.tri.be/18m1">Configuring Community Tickets</a>
+* <a href="http://m.tri.be/18m1">Configuring Elasticsearch Integration</a>
-* <a href="http://m.tri.be/18m0">Community Tickets: Tracking sales & getting paid</a>
+* <a href="http://m.tri.be/18m0">Elasticsearch Integration: Tracking sales & getting paid</a>

 Tutorials are available at http://m.tri.be/44